World Class Travel & Tours

-Mount Vesuvius, extensive ruins, & victims.
+Mount Vesuvius, extensive ruins, & victims

-Upscale houses and Roman baths.
+Upscale houses and Roman baths

-Art works: Paintings, mosaics, & frescoes.
+Art works: Paintings, mosaics, & frescoes

 Pompeii ruins with Vesuvius.

-Ruins from the eruption with Mount Vesuvius
+Ruins from the eruption with Mount Vesuvius seen in the background.

 Eruption of Mount Vesuvius

 Pompeii was destroyed by a volcanic eruption of Mount Vesuvius in 79 A.D.
 It is an incredibly fascinating place.
+In the picture at the top of this page Mount Vesuvius can be seen in the distance behind the ruins.
+Another view of the ruins is shown below.

 Ancient cities are usually heavily looted, buildings are destroyed to make room for new buildings, or materials are carried away to be used in building something somewhere else.
 This makes it difficult to decipher the history of ancient cities.
 The ruins of Pompeii are different since after the eruption the city was covered by volcanic debris to a depth of about 21 feet (6 meters).
 This cover preserved much of the destroyed city.
+The best way to see Pompeii is to walk the streets.
+Note the pictures below.;

 A street in Pompeii.